celo-org/docs/blog/2023-03-14-understanding-celos-approach-to-layer2-scaling/understanding-celos-approach-to-layer2-scaling.md

 ## Next Steps​

 I hope you learned a lot from this tutorial.
-Please check out the [Celo Documentation](https://docs.celo.org/) to aid your learning further.
+Please check out the [Github Repository](https://github.com/Kyrian212/Layer-2-scaling) or the [Celo Documentation](https://docs.celo.org/) to learn more.

 ## About the Author​